5x5 programs & variations

 Typical duration: 3-6 months before progression stalls

 StrongLifts succeeds because it removes decision-making.
 You know exactly what to do every session.
 The app handles the math.
 You just show up and lift.
+Squatting every session sounds extreme until you realize the weights start light and the frequency is precisely what teaches the movement fastest.

 Starting Strength